- Details

 Welcome to Yarpole, nestling in rolling countryside in North Herefordshire, mid way between the market towns of Ludlow and Leominster.

-Yarpole is a parish of approximately 700 people and comprises the villages of Yarpole, Bircher and Lucton and the communities on Bircher Common and Bicton.
+Yarpole is a parish of approximately 700 people and comprises the villages of Yarpole, Bircher and Lucton and the communities of Bircher Common and Bicton.
 The Parish of Yarpole is unusual in that there are two working parish churches.
 St Leonard's situated in the village of Yarpole and St Michael and All Angels Church situated next to Croft Castle, a National Trust property.
 Many visitors assume that the church is managed by the National Trust as it is part of a visit to the estate.
 The National Trust does not contribute to the running costs of St Michael and All Angels church.

 There has been a community recorded here for over 2000 years.
 The village is mentioned in the Doomsday Book.
 The Anglo-Saxon meaning of Yarpole (Iarpol or Yarpol) is fish pool or dam for containing fish.
 The original fish pool has long since been abandoned, the remains of the dam wall are still visible.